rexrainbow/phaser3-rex-notes/docs/docs/effect-properties.md

 ## Introduction

-Attach properties to a game object, to enable/disable/control [builtin preFX or postFX effects](shader-builtin.md).
+Attach properties to a game object or camera, to enable/disable/control [builtin preFX or postFX effects](shader-builtin.md).

 - Author: Rex
 - Method only